 These days there are plenty of wedding catering styles, from sit-down silver service meals to outdoor picnics or delicious hot and cold buffets.
 Before you pick a favourite, you’ll need to get your budget sorted, as some styles are likely to cost you more than others.
 Table service with multiple courses will cost more due to staffing, while self-service options such as afternoon tea or hog roasts are likely to work out at less per head.

 Your wedding caterer is likely to have different menus to reflect the changing seasons, and we thoroughly recommend that you try to choose in-season ingredients to get the best prices and flavours.
 For a summer wedding menu, try a fun barbecue with ice cream in different flavours, or for a winter wedding, opt for a hearty feast with traditional meats and mulled wine.
-If you’re stuck for ideas, ask your caterer what’s popular and in season for your time of year.
+Remember that if you’re stuck for ideas, you can simply ask your caterer what’s popular and in season for your time of year.

 Book a tasting session

 One of the best bits of deciding your wedding menu is booking a tasting session!
 We recommend trying a few dishes from your caterer before finalising your menu if possible, so you can choose your favourite items.
 Some venues will include menu tastings with their packages, while others will ask you to pay an extra charge.
 If you’re hiring a more casual caterer, why not try to catch them at a local food festival or fair to sample some of their options?